philosophydan/philosophydan.github.io/index.md

 ### Research

-My most recent research has been primarily in the burgeoning subfield of **philosophy of work**, focusing on questions like
+My most recent research is primarily on **philosophy of work** and **philosophy of AI**, focusing on questions like
-  - What does a good relationship between a manager and employee look like?
+  - What does a good manager look like?
-  - How does information flow affect firms and their workers?
+  - How does information flow / AI in firms affect productivity?
-  - Why do we have employment in the first place?
+  - What's the point of employment in the first place?
+  - How can AI be truly innovative and explain its work?

 Before returning to academia in 2024, my research focused more squarely on **epistemology** and **social philosophy**.
 I've written extensively on the question of what we should believe, information flow and control in groups, and the meaning and effects of **diversity** and **polarization**